Order Status and Informtion

 Bikes in new condition can be returned or exchanged within 14 days, and 30 days for all other gear.
 Conditions and fee's may apply, please see below for full details!

-Bicycles can be returned or exchanged (in store) within 14 days of delivery or receipt, with potential shipping and restocking fees.
+Bicycles can be returned or exchanged (in store) within 14 days of delivery or receipt, with shipping and restocking fees.
 Gear can also be returned or exchanged within 30 days of delivery or receipt.
-If your bike or item was a special order, it may be subject to a 20% restocking fee, and all closeout equipment and apparel are final sale items and cannot be returned.
+If your bike or item was a special order, it may be subject to a 30% restocking fee, and all closeout equipment and apparel are final sale items and cannot be returned.
 Please note that original receipts are required for all refunds, and for returns without one, we may issue store credit at our discretion.
-To see our full return policy and conditions, please see our returns center on our website HERE.
+To see our full return policy and conditions, please see our returns center on our website.

 How do I return my item?